Snuggle up with a cozy cup of this perfectly sweet and spicy gingerbread latte that’s topped with fluffy homemade whipped cream.

 - Assemble drink.

 Stir gingerbread syrup into a cup of coffee.
-Add warm or steamed milk.
+Add warm milk.
 Top with cream topping.
 Garnish with cinnamon or a gingerbread man cookie.

 Notes & Tips